sovheiv/Number-Guess-Bot/README.md

 ### Telegram bot
 This is a telegram bot for the game Guess the number.

-This bot is running on ubuntu server on my Raspberry Pi so you can test it right now!
+This bot was running on ubuntu server on my Raspberry Pi.

 Try it:
 - Link: https://t.me/guess_a_number_bot